 The first Directive on Payment Services (PSD), which was adopted in 2007, was enacted to create rules and guidelines for modernising payment processing across Europe with a view to simplification.
 With the dynamic development of fintech in recent years, the EU decided to update the directive.
-On January 12 2016, PSD2 came into force and a subsequent update in February of this year incorporated the use of behavioral biometrics as a key authentication tool.
+On January 12 2016, PSD2 came into force and a subsequent update was published in February of this year.
 The directive is scheduled to be implemented into national law of member states by January 2018.

 The New Era of Fintech